Menditect/documentation/docs/mta/mendix-page.md

 MTA stores information about a Mendix Page to enable Frontend testing.
 For every Frontend test, it is required to start with Locating the Mendix Page.

+Note that a Mendix Page is different from a [Playwright Page](frontend-glossary#playwright-page).

 A Mendix Page define the end-user interface of a Mendix application; every Page is based on a Page Layout.

 More info at: https://docs.mendix.com/refguide/page/